serilog-contrib/serilog-ui/README.md

 }
 ```

-In the `Startup.Configure` method, enable the middleware to serve the log UI page.
+In the `Startup.Configure` method or on the WebApplication builder, enable the middleware to serve the log UI page.

 NOTE: call to the `UseSerilogUi` middleware must be placed **_after_** any Authentication and Authorization middleware!